 The vitamin D receptors are found in several parts of the brain including in the areas linked that are to depression.

-By increasing the vitamin D levels in your body, you can get rid of depression as is boosts the amount of certain chemicals including serotonin.
+By increasing the vitamin D levels in your body, you can get rid of depression as is boosts the number of certain chemicals including serotonin.

 5. Slow Wound Healing: